-The truth is that I didn’t trust God anymore.
-What kind of world kills your grandmother and her three best friends on their way to a fundraiser?
+I lost Jesus at 14 when the woman I loved most in this world was crushed by an eighteen-wheeler.
+I didn’t trust God anymore.
+What kind of world kills your grandmother and her best friends on their way to a fundraiser?

-In my twenties, I came to Al-Anon, and there I began dating my “Higher Spirit,” who remained faceless, and who never quite hit the spot like the man in robes with penetrating eyes and long, sandy hair.
-It would be decades before I came to peace without a spirit lover, and until then I searched for him in many faiths.
+In my twenties, I came to Al-Anon, and began dating my Higher Spirit, who remained faceless, and who never quite hit the spot like the handsome guy in robes with penetrating eyes and long, sandy hair.
+It would be decades before I came to peace without a spiritual beloved, and until then I searched for him in many faiths.

 When the storms in my life are raging.
 When the weight of this world drives me to my knees… I found a Hiding Place…